Using heat to release toxins from our bodies is actually tens of thousands of years old, dating back to the Neolithic

-Plus, they have perfected the art of contrast therapy (taking a cold/snow plunge after, and repeating and repeating) is key to the health benefits, and to getting those endorphins pumping.
+Plus, they have perfected the art of contrast therapy (taking a cold/snow plunge after, and repeating and repeating), recognizing this approach as key to getting the health benefits, and to make those endorphins pump.

-The powerful trend: sauna as the new social, community-creating “hangout” (and a healthy and hot alternative to bars and restaurants).
+The most powerful trend?
+Sauna as the new social, community-creating “hangout” (a healthy and hot alternative to bars and restaurants).

 Another irresistible and fascinating recent trend is taking the tradition of “sauna meisters” to a whole new level.
 Those trained to administer “aufguss sessions” – where water or ice with essential oils are poured over the hot stones to increase humidity then actively circulated with billowing towels – are now touting unique, themed experiences and participating in competitions to identify the true masters!
 (To witness the fun – at your own risk! – check out this video.)

 Sauna is simply a way of life in many communities and cultures.